Our Leadership

 Board Member

-David Hertz, FAIA, Architect founded Syndesis in 1983 and S.E.A.
-The Studio of Environmental Architecture, a practice focus on regenerative design in an age of resilience.
-David won the 2022 Smithsonian Cooper Hewitt National Design Award for Climate Action. in 2018 Hertz won the Water Abundance XPRIZE a 1.5 M prize to make over 2,000 liters of water from air.In 2006 David was awarded the Distinguished Alumni Award from SCI-Arc and in 2008 he was elected to the prestigious American Institute of Architects College of Fellows, as one of its youngest members in its over 155-year history.
+David Hertz is a world-renowned architect who founded Syndesis in 1983 and The Studio of Environmental Architecture (S.E.A.), a practice focus on regenerative design in an age of resilience.
+David won the 2022 Smithsonian Cooper Hewitt National Design Award for Climate Action.
+In 2018, Hertz won the Water Abundance XPRIZE a $1.5M prize to make over 2,000 liters of water from air.
+In 2006 David was awarded the Distinguished Alumni Award from SCI-Arc and in 2008 he was elected to the prestigious American Institute of Architects College of Fellows, as one of its youngest members in its over 155 year history.
 David's award-winning work has been published widely and exhibited internationally.
-Some highlights include exhibitions in the Museum of Modern Art (MOMA), Smithsonian National Museum of Natural History, the National Building Museum, and the Cooper Hewitt, Smithsonian Design Museum.
-David has taught studios and lectured at Yale,USC, UCLA and Art Center.
+Some highlights include exhibitions in the Museum of Modern Art (MoMA), Smithsonian National Museum of Natural History, the National Building Museum, and the Cooper Hewitt, Smithsonian Design Museum.
+David has lectured at Yale, USC, UCLA and Art Center.

 Lars Gustavsson